novaenebulae/Tickly-project-frontend/docs/event-creation-update.md

 6. **Confirmation Dialogs**: Implement for destructive operations (delete, cancel)

 This complete guide provides all necessary information for robust frontend integration with proper error handling and user experience considerations.

+FIX TODO :

+- Area Selection Component fields are not disabled in updating a published or cancelled event.

+- Can't Delete Multiple Gallery Pictures in same batch

+- Status change errors : doesn't use status update endpoint.

+- CANCELLED and DRAFT Events can be seen in public event page.